 - Your feelings of inadequacy and discontentment with your body are worse than when you started.

-There is one simple secret to avoiding this trap: Do not crash diet.
-Crash diets are not sustainable and they do nothing to teach you healthy habits.
-Instead, try to convert your existing lifestyle into a healthy one.
-Luckily, you are already on the right path by using MyFoodDiary.com.
+You can avoid this trap by refusing to crash diet.
+They are not sustainable, and they do nothing to teach you healthy habits.
+Instead, try converting your existing lifestyle into a healthy one.
+Luckily, you are already on the right path by using MyFoodDiary.

-Repeat them throughout the day, especially when you recognize negative self-talk replaying in your mind.
-Affirmations gently remind you of your focus, and help you dismiss destructive thoughts.
+Repeat your affirmations throughout the day, especially when you recognize negative self-talk creeping into your mind.

 Start journaling your thoughts and feelings.
-This is another powerful tool for identifying negative self-talk, and challenging it.
-Each day, commit to writing something in the Personal Notes section of your account.
-You do not need to write about anything specific -- just write at least 3 paragraphs a day.
-Sooner or later, ideas and feelings will start to surface and you can confront them in writing.
+You do not need to write about anything specific — just write at least three paragraphs daily.
+This practice can help you identify negative self-talk and challenge it.
 Always end your journal entry with a positive affirmation.

-If you continue to struggle, consider finding a counselor or a therapist to help you work through some of these issues.
-Oftentimes, having an objective party to challenge your self-defeating beliefs can be helpful.
-Know that each of us has a purpose and a reason for being here, and rarely does it have anything to do with how we look.
+If you continue to struggle with your self-image, consider finding a therapist to help you work through these issues.
+Hearing an objective person challenge your self-defeating beliefs can be helpful.